12 best typing software programs to learn to type fast

 TypingClub

-TypingClub is an online typing program suitable for younger students.
-It supports various languages and offers hundreds of typing games and lessons providing an interactive learning experience.
-There are specialized learning plans available and educational organizations can install and access the TypingClub School Edition for classroom or homeschool teaching.
-A hand posture guide completes this popular typing tutorial.
+TypingClub is an online typing program ideal for younger students.
+It supports multiple languages and features hundreds of interactive games and lessons.
+Specialized learning plans are available, and educational institutions can access the TypingClub School Edition for classroom or homeschool teaching.
+A hand posture guide also enhances this popular typing tutorial.

 The TypingCat

-TypingCat offers unique and some of the best typing software lessons available for free.
+TypingCat offers some of the best free typing lessons available.
 It goes beyond the typical keyboard to enhance your overall skills.
-The typical keyboard, also known as QWERTY, is the most used in everyday life.
-However, users of The TypingCat tutor can expand their keyboard layouts to Dvorak, Colemak, and Workman.
-Not only are these layouts interesting, but they also keep your mind sharp as you exercise with these different layouts.
+The typical keyboard, also known as QWERTY keyboard, is the most used in everyday life.
+However, users of TypingCat can expand their keyboard layouts to Dvorak, Colemak, and Workman.
+Not only are these layouts interesting, but they also keep your mind sharp as you exercise with these layouts.

 TypingPal